alanrvazquez/alanrvazquez.github.io/README.md

 ### Manuscripts Submited for Publication or In Preparation

+- **Vazquez, A. R.** and Xu, H. (2021).
+An integer programming approach for constructing maximin distance designs from good lattice point sets and the Williams' transformation.
+Submitted.

 - **Vazquez, A. R.**, Wong, W.-K., and Goos, P. (2021).
 Constructing two-level Q<sub>B</sub>-optimal designs for screening experiments using mixed integer programming and heuristic algorithms.
 Submitted.

 - Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2021).
 Systematic enumeration of definitive screening designs.
 Submitted.